dectan/pands-project/README.md

 <li>Iris-versicolor</li>
 <li>Iris-virginica</li>
 </p>
-<p>The following conlusions are the most interest i have found over the course of this prohect</p>
+<p>The following conlusions are the most interesting I have found over the course of this prohect</p>
 <p>
 <ol>
 <li>The Petal measurements are typically more useful in identifying species compared to sepal measurements</li>